Explain why mountains are often cooler than plains?

 In detail, for those interested!

-Effect of altitude
+Influence of altitude on temperature

 Did you know?